-As to his learning and wisdom, it has been observed, that he was the most eminent 'Faqih' (jurist) of his age.
-Besides a small collection of short, didactic, poetical pieces, ascribed to him, his sermons preached on different occasions and his prayers bear testimony to his deep knowledge of human nature, morals and theology.
-His speech in Damascus, in utter disregard of Yazid's threats, is a good specimen of his oratorical powers, and affords an unquestionable proof of his indomitable courage and presence of mind.
+As to his learning and wisdom, it has been observed, that he was the most eminent 'Fagih' (jurist) of his age.
+Besides a small collection of short, His learning didactic, poetical pieces, ascribed to him, his sermons preached on different occasions and his prayers bear testimony to his deep knowledge of human nature, morals and theology.
+His speech in Damsacus, in utter disregard of Yazid's threats, is a good speciman of his oratorical powers, and affords an unquestionable proof of his indomitable courage and presence of mind.
 "Such souls when they appear," says Emerson, "are the Imperial Guard of Virtue, the perpetual reserve, the dictators of fortune.
 One need not praise their courage-they are the heart and soul of nature."

-12 A verse from the Quran, II-166
+^{1.} A verse from the Qoran.
+II-166

-13 A verse from the Quran, XXI-28

-14 A verse from the Quran, VII-56
+A verse from the Qoran.
+XXI-28 A verse from the Qoran.
+VII-56